Ask AI

 In the example, a RunRequest is requested for each file during every sensor evaluation.
 Therefore, for a given sensor evaluation, there already exists a RunRequest with a run_key for any file that existed during the previous sensor evaluation.
 Dagster skips processing duplicate run requests, so Dagster launches runs for only the files added since the last sensor evaluation.
 The result is exactly one run per file.

-Run keys allow you to write sensor evaluation functions that declaratively describe what job runs should exist, and helps you avoid the need for more complex logic that manages state.
+Run keys allow you to write sensor evaluation functions that declaratively describe what runs should exist, and helps you avoid the need for more complex logic that manages state.
 However, when dealing with high-volume external events, some state-tracking optimizations might be necessary.

 Sensor optimizations using cursors#